patrickkeane96/Mergeapp/README.md

 - **Stop Clock Functionality**: Add stop clock periods with customizable durations
 - **Business Day Calculation**: Automatically accounts for weekends and holidays
 - **Total Timeline Counter**: Track the total duration of the merger control process
+- **PDF Export**: Generate and download a PDF report of the timeline and parameters
+- **AI Summary**: Generate a concise summary of the merger review status using Google's Gemini AI

 ## Getting Started